kliewkliew/scala-logger/README.md

-Scala Utils
+Scala Logger

-A collection of utilities intended for data-mining/logging apps
+This logging library is intended for quick prototyping of data-mining/logging apps where the schema has yet to be finalized.

 ## Logger usage
 To send messages to the logger